cangjielanguage/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 >
 > This option is experimental.
 Binaries generated using this option may have potential runtime issues.
 Use this option with caution.
 This option must be used with the `--experimental` option.

-Specify the CPU type of the compilation target.
+Specifies the CPU type of the compilation target.

-When specifying the CPU type, the compiler will attempt to use instruction sets specific to that CPU type and apply optimizations tailored for it.
-Binaries generated for a specific CPU type may lose portability and might not run on other CPUs (even those with the same architecture instruction set).
+When specifying the CPU type, the compiler attempts to use the CPU-specific instruction set extensions and apply optimizations tailored for that CPU type.
+Binaries generated for a specific CPU type may lose portability and might not run on other CPUs (even with the same architecture instruction set).

 This option supports the following tested CPU types: